-An S corporation is an entity that elected to pass income, losses, deductions, and credits through to its shareholders for federal tax purposes.
+An S corporation is an entity that has elected to pass income, losses, deductions, and credits through to its shareholders for federal tax purposes.
 Shareholders report the flow-through of income and losses on their personal tax returns.
-Tracking your shareholder basis may likely enable you to determine of how your gains and losses from a K-1 is reported on your 1040 return.
+Tracking your shareholder basis may likely enable you to determine how your gains and losses from a K-1 are reported on your 1040 return.

-What is shareholder basis on an S corporation and how does it affect my personal taxes?
+What is the shareholder basis of an S corporation and how does it affect my personal taxes?

-Regardless of how tedious the tracking could be for certain shareholders; basis should be updated annually and tracked by the shareholder.
+Regardless of how tedious the tracking could be for certain shareholders; the basis should be updated annually and tracked by the shareholder.
 It is not the corporation's responsibility to track a shareholder's stock and debt basis but rather it is the shareholder's responsibility.
-The stockholder basis is referred to as outside basis which is different than the company equity or retained earnings.
-Shareholders should therefore track it for gain and loss recognition purpose.
+The stockholder basis is referred to as an outside basis which is different than the company equity or retained earnings.
+Shareholders should therefore track it for gain and loss recognition purposes.

 The following are simple basic formulas for calculating basis:

 Tax basis = amount you paid + contributions + tax earnings - distributions (this is not wages or bonus).
 You can think of the stock basis as your own personal retained earnings account.